What does Lasting Power of Attorney mean?

 Updated: 6th April 2026

-It might sound a bit daunting, but in reality, an LPA could be one of the most important documents you’ll ever set up.
+What does Lasting Power of Attorney mean?
 It’s all about making sure that, no matter what happens, the right people can step in and make decisions for you if you can’t.
 Sounds sensible, right?

 What actually is a UK Power of Attorney?